 - It’s good to have some winter clothing available in the car.

 - It’s good to have a small shovel with you in case you get stuck in a snow drift.

 Summer driving is fine here.
-In early summer (May and early June), it is still possible to get some snow showers on the mountain passes.
+In early summer (May and early June) some snow showers can still occur on the mountain passes.
 These usually melt within a few hours but you should be prepared to wait it out.
-In some areas, there can be a good deal of summer traffic with camper vans and caravans so you need to be patient.
-The roads in the north tend to be quite narrow and when following the fjords can be windy.
-If you need to pass, ensure you do so in a safe place.
+In some areas, there can be a good deal of summer traffic with camper vans and caravans.
+The roads in the north tend to be quite narrow.
+Be prepared to share them with pedestrians, cyclists and sometimes animals like reindeer and sheep.
+Remember to calculate enough driving time.
+The roads in the north are usually narrow and winding following the fjords, so be sure to make any bypasses on clear routes.
+Please be patient!

 - Be careful driving into tunnels on hot sunny days.
 Reindeer often go into the tunnel entrances to find a cool spot to relax.

-- There is 24-hour sun here in the north from late May until late July.
-Often due to the light people will keep driving or drive for longer.
-Make sure that you take enough rest stops and stop to sleep if you are tired.
+- We have 24-hours of daylight in the north from late May until late July.
+Due to the light people tend to keep driving for longer than normal.
+Make sure that you rest enough, take breaks and stop to sleep if you are tired.